Transcend Therapy Services

 Care Cordinator

-· In group KAP, the post-infusion state of openness facilitated by ketamine can allow group members to gain a sense of identification and connectedness with others who are struggling with similar mental and physical concerns.
+In team KAP, the post-infusion state of openness facilitated by ketamine can allow team members to gain a sense of identification and connectedness with others who are struggling with similar mental and physical concerns.
 This sense of connectedness is healing for many of our patients who often feel tremendously alienated from others due to conditions like PTSD and depression.

 · Problem Drinking